Asoka de Silva (admiral): Naval career

 De Silva joined the then Royal Ceylon Navy as an officer cadet in the first cadet intake, soon after completing school on 1 September 1950.
 After completing his assault-training course he was sent to Britannia Royal Naval College in Dartmouth for officer training.
 There he became a midshipman on 1 September 1951 and subsequently promoted as an acting sub lieutenant.
 On 1 January 1953, he was commissioned to the rank of sub lieutenant after completing basic training, after which he was elevated to the rank of lieutenant on 16 March 1955, and lieutenant commander on 16 March 1963.
 During this time he received specialized training in communication at HMS Mercury, thereafter attended the Royal Naval College, Greenwich.
 He attended Defence Services Staff College, Wellington in 1967 and later attended National Defence College, New Delhi in 1977.

 From 1969 to 1970, he was the defence attaché, at the Sri Lankan High Commission in London before being promoted to commander on 1 November 1970, after which he was the commanding officer HMCyS Gajabahu the flagship of the fleet and the co-ordinating officer of the Polonnaruwa District during the 1971 Insurrection.
 He was the Naval Officer-in Charge of Trincomalee when he was promoted to the rank of captain on 1 June 1973, after which he was the Master of MV Lanka Kanthi of the Ceylon Shipping Corporation in 1975.
-He went on to serve as the Naval Officer-In-Charge of Trincomalee, Co-ordinating officer TAFII (East), Deputy Master Attendant (Trincomalee) and Director Naval Operations when on February 4, 1978, he was made commodore.
-On July 1, 1979, he assumed duties as the chief of staff at Naval Headquarters, SLNS Ranagala.
+He went on to serve as the Naval Officer-In-Charge of Trincomalee, Co-ordinating officer TAFII (East), Deputy Master Attendant (Trincomalee) and Director Naval Operations when, on 4 February 1978, he was made commodore.
+On 1 July 1979 he assumed duties as the chief of staff at Naval Headquarters, SLNS Ranagala.